-- At the top left of the Worklist, click Phase.
-A new phase row appears at the bottom of the Worklist.
+- At the top left of the Worklist, select Phase.
+A new phase row appears at the bottom of the worklist.

-- Name the Phase.
-Use the Enter key to add more phases; click anywhere on screen when you’re done.
+- Name the phase.
+Use the Enter key to add more phases; select anywhere on the screen when you’re done.

-- To edit the Phase, click the new row.
+- To edit the phase, select the new row.
 The properties pane opens in the right sidebar.

 To adjust phase dates:

-- On a phase row, click the start or end date to open the calendar.
+- Select the start or end date on a phase row to open the calendar.

 - Select the new dates from the calendar.

-Work Items clearly define the project deliverables, expectations, and responsibilities for the project, phase, or person.
+Work Items define project deliverables, expectations, and responsibilities for the project, phase, or person.

 To add work items:

-- Hover over a person, and then click Work Item.
+- Hover over a person, then select Work Item.

 - In the right pane, fill out the Work Item properties.

-Hovering over a row activates + Work Item text at the very bottom of the project or phase grouping, allowing you to quickly add a description of the work or outcome that will be associated at the project or phase-level
+Hovering over a row activates + Work Item at the bottom of the project or phase grouping so you can add details about the item.

-- Click the Work Item row to open the Work Item details on the right.
-You can now select Assign Team Member to assign someone to this work.
+- Select the Work Item row to open the Work Item details.

-You can duplicate a Work Item, copying it to either the project or a phase in the project.
-This can be useful when you when:
+You can duplicate a work item, copying it to either the project or a phase in the project.
+Copy work Iiems when:

-- You have similar assignments across many phases of a project, for example a design review.
-Copy the Work Item each phase and edit the dates.
+- You have similar assignments across many project phases, for example, a design review.
+Copy the work item for each phase and edit the dates.

-- Need to move a Work Item.
-Copy the Work Item to the new phase and delete the old Work Item; this way you won’t lose any of the details.
+- You need to move a work item.
+Copy the work item to the new phase and delete the old work item.

-- On the Worklist, click the Work Item you want to copy.
-The details pane opens on the right.
+- On the Worklist, select the work item you want to copy.

-- At the bottom of the details pane, click Copy.
+- At the bottom of the right details pane, select Copy.

-Only Administrators and Project Managers can delete Work Items.
-Deleting a Work Item deletes the entire row and all its contents, including the assignment.
-Any time already tracked to the assignment is retained.
+Only Resourcing Admins and Portfolio Editors can delete work items.
+Deleting a work item deletes the entire row and all its contents, including the assignment.
+Time already tracked to the assignment is not deleted.

-- Click the Work Item row and then, at the bottom of the right pane, click Delete.
+- At the bottom of the right pane, select Delete.

 To add a team member to a phase:

-- Select the project or phase, and then click + Add Team Member from the right panel.
+- Select the project or phase, then select + Add Team Member from the right panel.

-- Hover under the last entry in a phase or project and then click Team Member.
+- Hover under the last phase or project entry and select Team Member.
 Your team directory appears in the right panel.

-- At the top of the Worklist, click Team Member.
+- At the top of the Worklist, select Team Member.